+credentialed secondary math

-tialed secondary math teacher, was elected CFT President in 2019.
-He has advocated on behalf of members for nearly two decades as president of the Carpinteria Association of United School Employees, AFT Local 2216, as elected CFT Secretary Treasurer for eight years, and prior to that, as field representative and lobbyist for the Federation.
+teacher currently serves as CFT Secretary Treasurer.
+He has advocated on behalf of members for more than a decade as president of the Carpinteria Association of United School Employees, AFT Local 2216, and as a field

+representative and lobbyist for the CFT.